dhale/jtk/readme.txt

 jtk/build/jar/edu_mines_jtk.jar.
 You may use this file as you would any other JAR file.

-Some packages (e.g., edu.mines.jtk.ogl) require Java native interface (JNI) libraries of native (non-Java) code.
-These platform-specific libraries should be in a subdirectory of jtk/lib/, such as jtk/lib/linux/x86/.

 To use the Mines JTK, we must launch a Java virtual machine, specifying all of these JAR files and the locations of our JNI libraries.